 Do not believe those who say that it is enough to see one of the villages to get an idea of the others too.
-The Cinque Terre should all be visited and honestly it is very difficult to say where to start.
+The Cinque Terre should all be visited, and honestly it is very difficult to say which one to start with.

 Monterosso is the village of the Cinque Terre to the west, the first one coming from Genoa.

 Monterosso al Mare represents the oldest part, while Fegina , constitutes its recent tourist and seaside development.

 It is generally considered the most accessible among the five: it is the easiest to reach by car, the one with the most accommodations to stay overnight, restaurants and bars to relax in and the only one with wide sandy beaches for the whole family.